Edward O'Hare: Early life

 When Butch finished his naval aviation training on May 2, 1940, he was assigned to Fighter Squadron Three (VF-3) on board USS Saratoga.
 O'Hare then trained on the Grumman F3F and then graduated to the Brewster F2A Buffalo.
 Lieutenant John Thach, then executive officer of VF-3, discovered O'Hare's exceptional flying abilities and closely mentored the promising young pilot.
 Thach, who would later develop the Thach Weave aerial combat tactic, emphasized gunnery in his training.
 In 1941, more than half of all VF-3 pilots, including O'Hare, earned the "E" for gunnery excellence.

 In early 1941, VF-3 transferred to USS Enterprise (CV-6), while carrier Saratoga underwent maintenance and overhaul work at Bremerton Navy Yard.

 On Monday morning, July 21, O'Hare made his first flight in a Grumman F4F Wildcat.
-Following stops in Washington and Dayton, he landed in St. Louis on Tuesday.
+Following stops in Washington and Dayton, he landed in St. Louis the next day.
 Visiting the wife of a friend in hospital that afternoon, O'Hare met his future wife, nurse Rita Wooster, proposing to her the first time they met.
 After O'Hare took instruction in Roman Catholicism to convert, he and Rita married in St. Mary's Catholic Church in Phoenix on Saturday, September 6, 1941.
 For their honeymoon, they sailed to Hawaii on separate ships, Butch on Saratoga, which had completed modifications at Bremerton, and Rita on the Matson liner Lurline.
 Butch was called to duty the day after the Japanese attacked Pearl Harbor.

 On Sunday evening, January 11, 1942, as Butch and other VF-3 officers ate dinner in the wardroom, the carrier Saratoga was damaged by a Japanese torpedo hit while patrolling southwest of Hawaii.
 She spent five months in repair on the west coast, so VF-3 squadron transferred to the USS Lexington on January 31.